SARA LEVARATO

 Fast forward to the 21st century, a curious link between past and present emerges in an image published by Donald Trump in 2017 on the occasion of his inauguration.
 The photograph was taken at his Mar-a-Lago residence, where the President of the United States appears in a room decorated with tiles bearing the motto Plus Ultra and a statue of an eagle—creating a striking aesthetic resonance with the imperial symbols of Charles V.

 Through a critical reinterpretation that intertwines history, philosophy, and pop culture, I tried to deconstruct this drive toward the “beyond.”
-What captured my attention during my research was the episode of the Siege of Metz in 1552 – in which the defenders mock Charles V with a banner proclaiming Non Ultra Metas (“not beyond Metz” and “not beyond limits”).
-Could we use it as a case study, an emblem of a possible counter-narrative?
-An invitation to recognize limits as a form of resistance, as a possibility to escape the imperative of limitless progress?
+What particularly caught my attention was a striking counter-narrative: the historical episode of the 1552 Siege of Metz, in which the city’s defenders mocked Charles V with a banner reading Non Ultra Metas (“not beyond Metz” and “not beyond limits”), accompanied by an image of the imperial eagle chained between the pillars.

 Voice: Dan Eams